fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 ## Add regular expressions

-You can define a <abbr title="A regular expression, regex or regexp is a sequence of characters that define a search pattern for strings.">regular expression</abbr> that the parameter should match:
+You can define a <abbr title="A regular expression, regex or regex is a sequence of characters that define a search pattern for strings.">regular expression</abbr> that the parameter should match:

 ```Python hl_lines="10"
 {!../../../docs_src/query_params_str_validations/tutorial004.py!}